Third/Sister Lovers: Accolades

-Third was also listed at No. 31 on NMEs "Darkest Albums Ever: 50 of the Best" in 2011.
+Third was listed at No. 31 on NMEs "Darkest Albums Ever: 50 of the Best" in 2011.

 Cover versions

 "Kanga Roo" and "Holocaust" were both covered by This Mortal Coil on the band's debut LP, It'll End in Tears.
 The 1992 Rykodisc CD release of Third/Sister Lovers includes a "thank you" to This Mortal Coil in the liner notes in acknowledgment of this.
 In 1984, the Paisley Underground all-star group Rainy Day covered "Holocaust" on its eponymous album, featuring Kendra Smith of Dream Syndicate on lead vocals.

 "Holocaust" was covered by alternative country band Son Volt on a 1999 promo EP, and is included on the band's 2005 compilation A Retrospective: 1995–2000.
-Placebo included its version of "Holocaust" on the Slave to the Wage single in 2000 and it can also be found on their compilation Covers.
+Placebo included its version of "Holocaust" on the "Slave to the Wage" single in 2000 and it can also be found on their compilation album Covers.
 "Take Care" was covered by Yo La Tengo on the 2003 album Summer Sun.
 "Kanga Roo" was included on Jeff Buckley's posthumous live album Mystery White Boy; another version can be found on the Legacy Edition of his album Grace and on The Grace EPs.
 In 2018, The Monkees included "Jesus Christ" on their first full-length holiday release, Christmas Party.
+R.E.M. covered "Jesus Christ" on their 2002 fan club Christmas single, as did The Decemberists on the various artists holiday album Holidays Rule Vol. 2 from 2017.